FrameMuse/api-facade/README.md

 ## Type Safety

-To make your life easier and avoid constant looking into the backend code or the result of an endpoint, you can provide types for resources you're going to be requesting.
+To make your life easier and avoid constant looking into the backend code or in the result of an endpoint, you can add types for resources you're going to be requesting, so your IDE can hint you.

 You can do that by: